How do you feel about reading notes above (or below) the stave?

 I also changed my mind slightly when it comes to learning to read music and writing letters in – and now I think that if you use them in the right way, you can benefit from that.

-If you want to learn when writing letters in the scores can be helpful (and when it could still harm your reading BIG time), make sure you come to my free live online workshop on How to Overcome the 5 Most Common Mistakes in Reading Music on the Harp.
+If you want to learn when writing letters in the scores can be helpful (and when it could still harm your reading BIG time), make sure you see my workshop 5 Secrets to Reading Music on the Harp.

 How many is too many?